 The Goonies (1985)

-The Goonies, from director Richard Donner and executive producer Steven Spielberg, is the kind of classic adventure involving police chases, booby traps, mutants, and other thrills all from a child’s point of view.
-Follow the titular group of youngsters as they get into more trouble than ever searching for a pirate’s treasure buried somewhere beneath their hometown.
+A film that launched the careers of many notable modern A-listers – including Josh Brolin and Sean Astin – and kept audiences doing the Truffle Shuffle for decades is The Goonies.
+From director Richard Donner and executive producer Steven Spielberg, this is the kind of exciting classic adventure involving the sort of thrills adults are familiar with – police chases, booby traps, etc – but from the point of view of youngsters searching for a pirate’s treasure buried somewhere beneath their hometown.

 The Sandlot (1993)

 There may not be a film that captures the joys of summer, the thrill of the game, and the perils of childhood more authentically than The Sandlot, in which a shy kid and his new friends get themselves into a big pickle involving a fabled neighborhood legend and prized baseball signed by Babe Ruth in the 1960s.
 This is the kind of movie that a parent would willingly see with their kids, who would then pass it on to their own children, and so on (for-ev-er), which is just one reason it is one of the best baseball movies ever made.

 The Toy Story Movies (1995-2019)

 One of the great things about Pixar’s Toy Story movies – which have a fifth installment on the way – is that you can make an argument for why each movie is the best, even though the original makes a good case as the first feature-length computer animated film.
 Set in an unseen world when child’s playthings come to life, the exciting adventures of Tom Hanks as Woody, Tim Allen as Buzz Lightyear, and more inspire children to be more imaginative during playtime and bring adults back to when their best friend was an inanimate object… or so they thought.